Most people associate digital single-lens reflex (DSLR) cameras with advanced photography.

 Mirrorless cameras, on the other hand, favour electronic viewfinders.
-Earlier models had low-quality viewfinders, but technology has improved that it is now preferable to some DSLRs.
+Earlier models had low-quality viewfinders, but technology has improved so much that it is now preferable to some DSLRs.
 This is evident in many of the mirrorless cameras on Adorama, which allow you to get a real-time view of the scene you’re shooting before you even click the shutter.
 Depending on the model you choose, you can focus on different strengths.
 The cameras in the Sony Alpha series, in particular, excel in full-frame sensors, while Fujifilm models are recommended for crisp and vivid image quality.

 DSLRs have an extensive selection of lenses available, and brands like Canon and Nikon have telephoto lenses and other types to suit the job.
 Pentax is another brand that offers plenty of options, and some third-party manufacturers allow photographers to choose practically any configuration that is compatible with their camera body.
 If you require a wide selection of lenses, then DSLRs may be your best bet.

-Mirrorless cameras may not have as many options for lenses; most bases are covered for older systems like Sony and Fujifilm.
+Mirrorless cameras may not have as many options for lenses; most of the bases are covered for older systems like Sony and Fujifilm.
 Newer models have fewer options, but the range is still expanding.
 If you need just the basics, then mirrorless cameras would still be well-suited for you.

 Are mirrorless cameras better than DSLR?

 Mirrorless cameras are usually smaller (more compact), lighter, and perform better at video shooting.
 But they have shorter battery life, and a live view depends on an electronic viewfinder and fewer lenses.
-In contrast, DSLRs have longer battery life, a larger selection of lenses, and image from the optical viewfinder is better quality.
+In contrast, DSLRs have longer battery life, a larger selection of lenses, and image from the optical viewfinder is of better quality.

 Do professional photographers use mirrorless cameras?